ClemensElflein/OpenMowerOS/README.md

     - The hotspot will disappear and the mower should connect to your wifi

- 8. Check your router for the mowers IP adress (and optionally set a static one)
+ 8. Check your router for the mowers IP address (and optionally set a static one)

  9. SSH to your mower *(the default credentials are above)*

 10. Change you password! (`passwd`)

-11. If you have `mower_config` and `openmower_version` configured you can now start openmower by executing `sudo systemctl start open_mower_ros`
+11. If you have `mower_config.txt` and `openmower_version.txt` configured, the Open Mower software will start automatically.
+The first start can easily take more than 10min.
-      - on slow SD cards the first start can take ~10min +

-12. check if everything runs fine by accesing the logs `sudo podman logs -f open_mower_ros`
+12. Check if everything runs fine by accessing the logs `sudo podman logs -f openmower`

-13. If everything works you can set openmower to run at boot `sudo systemctl enable open_mower_ros`

-- If you later want to edit `mower_config` it is located on the pi at `/boot/openmower/mower_config`

-### Optinal
+### Optional

 - theoretically there is an auto update feature for podman but is it not tested yet

-For ROS specific commands (e.g. `rostopic echo`) use `podman exec -it open-mower /openmower_entrypoint.sh /bin/bash` to access ROS
+For ROS specific commands (e.g. `rostopic echo`) use `./start_ros_bash` in the `/home/openmower` directory.
+This will allow you to access ROS.